userminer2/EclipsedOS/README.md

     #EclipsedOS 1.0 beta 0.1.2 -> EclipsedOS 1.0 beta 0.1.7

+    -It is now reccomended to install without internet to and then connect to internet to not have any extra space taken up.
+    -Final install size(offline) is now 4.8GB
-    -Updated grub config files.
+    -Unfortunately while upgrading every packages the iso filesize is now 1.52GB -Updated grub config files.
     -Updated preseed.
     -Updated all packages hence the larger iso filesize.